adityagovindaraj/adityagovindaraj.github.io/advisory/fiduciary.md

 **How do I contact you?**

 First check if you're an accredited investor and obtain the accreditation certification.
-After doing this, please do send me an message on [LinkedIn](https://www.linkedin.com/in/adityagovindaraj/).
+After doing this, please do send me an email.
+It's mentioned abov, just before this FAQ section.
 Introduce yourself, how you found me, tell me why you want me as your financial advisor, and the issues you hope to solve.
-We will have an in-depth discussion and see if we can be a good fit and work out something concrete to help you out.
+We will have a conversation over beverage of your choice.
+We will decide if we can be a good fit and work out something concrete.

 ---

 ###  Compliance Information (as required by the statute)

-#### Number of Complaints (as on 31 October 2025)
+#### Number of Complaints (as on 30 November 2025)
 [Compliance Requirement As per SEBI circular (SEBI/HO/IMD/DF1/CIR/P/2019/169) dated December 27, 2019]

 |At the beginning of the month|	Received during the month|Resolved during the month|Pending at the end of the month|Reasons for pendency|